 Sister Sites

 The Forum Portal was another sister site that came along with Flaming Controller.
-Forum Portal allowed administrators and webmasters decide if they wanted to be part of it.
-But only a few did so.
-However, there was no work being done at all, so it died.
-Like Flaming Controller, they didn’t keep up with the work, especially with forum of the month and member of the month from any forum or any member.
-It all failed.
+Forum Portal allowed administrators and webmasters decide if they wanted to be part of a network of message boards of forums.